LZafiro/LZafiro/README.md

 - 💬 Ask me about anything [here!][ask]

-- 📆 2023 Goals: Contribute more to Open Source projects
+- 📆 2024 Goals: Build awesome projects and share with the community!
 - ⚡ Fun fact: I love animals, I have two cats, Luna and Linux!

 ### Connect with me: